-What to Submit Supported File Types Number of Files Response Additional Information Min Max Length Part C: Evidence of Feedback And, if included, video evidence of vocabulary use For written feedback not written on the work samples: .doc; .docx; .odt; .pdf For audio feedback: flv, asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma For video clips (feedback and/or vocabulary use): flv, asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v 0 3 Written Feedback: No page limit Video/Audio Feedback: No more than 3 minutes per focus child Vocabulary Use: No more than 5 minutes Indicate the location of your evidence of feedback in the Assessment Commentary.
+What to Supported File Min # Max # Response Additional Information Submit Types of Files of Files Length Part C: Evidence of Feedback And, if included, video evidence of vocabulary use For written feedback not written on the work samples: .doc; .docx; .odt; .pdf For audio feedback: asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma For video clips (feedback and/or vocabulary use): asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v 0 3 Written Feedback: No page limit Video/Audio Feedback: No more than 3 minutes per focus child Vocabulary Use: No more than 5 minutes Indicate the location of your evidence of feedback in the Assessment Commentary.
 If feedback is not included as part of the work samples or recorded on the video clip(s) from Instruction Task 2, submit only 1 file for each focus child-a document, video file, OR audio file-and label the file with the corresponding child number (Focus Child 1 Feedback or Focus Child 2 Feedback).
 If more than one focus child appears in a video or audio clip of feedback, upload the same clip separately for each focus child who is seen/heard and label appropriately.
 When naming each feedback file, include the focus child number.
-If you submit evidence of learning, a student work sample, or feedback as a video or audio clip and comments made by you or your focus child(ren) cannot be clearly heard, do one of the following: 1) attach a transcription of the inaudible comments (no more than 2 additional pages) to the end of the Assessment Commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).
+If you submit evidence of learning, a student work sample, or feedback as a video or audio clip and comments made by you or your focus child(ren) cannot be clearly heard, do one of the following: 1) attach a transcription of the inaudible comments (no more than 2 additional pages) to the end of the Assessment Commentary; 2) embed quotes with time-stamp references in the commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).
 If you submit feedback to focus children as a video or audio clip and additional children are present, clearly identify which children are your focus children at the end of the Assessment Commentary (in no more than two sentences).
 For Vocabulary Use - If you choose to identify evidence from video clips submitted in Instruction Task 2, be sure to provide time stamps in the appropriate prompt within the Assessment Commentary.